3 ways to outline your Minimal Viable Purpose and be interesting

-In wake of Peter Thiel's rant about the lean startup and minimum viable product betraying a lack of ambition, consider this: Every startup should want to make the world a better place, even lean startups.
+In wake of Peter Thiel's rant about the lean startup and Minimum Viable Product betraying a lack of ambition, consider the Minimal Viable Purpose.

 In fact, your value proposition–the cornerstone of your minimum viable product–is about more than iterating your product on customer feedback.
 It is very much the big idea you'd use to guide your grand vision and ambitious long-term plan.
 Because in new markets there are few or no other products that users can compare you to.
 It's simply too early for users to understand how you are different.
 Hence, your value proposition should communicate a vision for what could be.